 A friend shared her own story of resilience and "enough words" during a car ride with her teenage son.
 From the sound of it, he was being a typical teenager, asking for a pricey getaway to see his favorite team when his parents had just purchased expensive tickets for him to see the team in their hometown.
 "He acted so ungratefully," my friend said, that I just told him, "I don't know how to respond to you at this moment so I'm just going to be quiet."

 That took courage.
 And the kind of reasoned decision making that is attainable only when we allow ourselves to say, "enough talking."
 Sometimes we're so quick to react with words that without meaning to, we create full-blown arguments.
 I'm certainly guilty of this.

-Rumi even wrote a poem called “Enough Words” that inspired my talented artist mother Susan Sharp to create a painting by the same name.
-Here’s an excerpt from the poem, and her painting is the one featured with this blog post.
+Rumi once wrote a poem called "Enough Words" that inspired my talented artist mother Susan Sharp to create a painting by the same name.
+Here's an excerpt from the poem, and her painting is the one featured with this blog post.